 Clark Dining Services is pleased to announce our renewed partnership with Freshpoint of Connecticut.
 Freshpoint is well known for it's commitment to sustainability, in particular sourcing from local and regional farmers.
-Keep posted for dates to join our Dining Services Green Team on scheduled farm tours of the Connecticut River Valley.
-Participants will get a chance to see where our local produce comes from and the farmers who grow it!

-President Angel, Business Manager Paul Wykes, and Clark Dining Services (Sodexo) Director Heather Vaillette signed the Real Food Challenge in 2013, committing Clark Dining to serve 20% 'real' food as measured by expenses by 2020.
+President Angel, Business Manager Paul Wykes, and previous Clark Dining Services (Sodexo) Director Heather Vaillette signed the Real Food Challenge in 2013, committing Clark Dining to serve 20% 'real' food as measured by expenses by 2020.
 The commitment was the result of many years effort by a strong group of students, Food Truth.
 In addition to the Real Food pledge, a Food Systems Working Group under the aegis of the Sustainability Task Force, will work to set food policy for the University.
 'Real' is defined by a predetermined calculator organized by the national Real Food movement.
 As of the most recent data analysis, Clark is at 12%.

 The Real Food Challenge is a national movement that works with over 300 colleges and universities across the U. S. to shift $1 billion (20%) of current school food budgets to Real Food sources.
 The Food Systems Working Group (FSWG) – comprised of students, faculty and staff – is working to shift the products Clark purchases to more Local, Ecologically-Sound, Fair, and Humane sources.

 Our New England location means access to some of the freshest, most delicious and responsibly sourced fish and seafood possible.
 Our seafood partner Red's Best™ of Boston is committed to only distributing from small, local fishing boats supporting a vital fishing industry and tradition.
 Much of Clark Dining Services fish is caught just miles from our campus.
 And with access to over 60 different species daily, we have fully integrated Red's Best™ into our dining program year round serving Red's Best™ regularly.
 Additionally, Red's Best™ has implemented a simple yet brilliant QR code technology allowing the consumer to know what fish they are eating but who the actual fisherman was who caught their dinner!
-Learn more about Red's Best™ in Edible Boston and National Geographic.

-The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in 2013's Food Recovery Challenge, one of only 9 such awards across the entire US!
+The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in the Food Recovery Challenge, one of only 9 such awards across the entire US!
 The Food Recovery Challenge measures efforts to reduce and manage food waste from dining and other functions.
 Clark Dining contributed for this challenge by composting all food waste from the Higgins Cafeteria.

 - 90% of our to-go containers at Bistro are compostable